FDM Plastic 3D Printers

 - Check that all surfaces are facing outward.
 (Rhino: “dir” command arrows point outward, “flip” if necessary).

 - Be sure that the object is oriented with a flat surface on the Z plane - not “floating in space”.
+The flat surface should be at least 10mm (may vary according to the model).
+Avoid trying to print a "tree" with a small base and branches above.

 - For thin walls make sure that they are at a minimum of 1.6mm in thickness, 2mm is preferred.